NAMIP-Computer-Museum/scan2run/README.md

 ## Future work

+* validation tests (roundrip from text to image back to text)
 * manage learned profiles, e.g. for magasines using the same font
 * training set editing
 * improved documentation, video tutorial